genesis-community/cf-genesis-kit/MANUAL.md

 The `azure-blobstore` feature will configure Cloud Foundry to use Microsoft Azure Cloud's object storage offering.

-There are currently no parameters defined for this type of blobstore.
+The following parameters are defined:

+  - `blobstore_environment` - The name of the Azure environment to use.
+This will default to whatever is set in `azure_environment` param, or "AzureCloud" if that is not set.
+Other valid values are:
+    "AzureChinaCloud", "AzureUSGovernment", and "AzureGermanCloud"

+  - `blobstore_app_packages_directory` - directory in the Azure Store that
+    contains the app packages.
+Defaults to "app-packages"

+  - `blobstore_buildpacks_directory` - directory in the Azure Store that
+    contains the buildpacks.
+Defaults to "buildpacks"

+  - `blobstore_droplets_directory` - directory in the Azure Store that
+    contains the droplets.
+Defaults to "droplets"

+  - `blobstore_resources_directory` - directory in the Azure Store that
+    contains the resources.
+Defaults to "resources"

-The following secrets will be pulled from the vault:
+The following secrets will be pulled from the Credhub:

-  - **Storage Account** - The Storage Account Name and Access Key, for use when dealing with the Microsoft Azure API.
-    These are stored in the vault, at `secret/$env/blobstore`.
+  - The Storage Account Name and Access Key, for use when dealing with the Microsoft Azure API.
+These are stored in Credhub, under the deployment base path of `/<bosh_director_deployment_name>/<cf_deployment_name>/`:
+    - `blobstore_storage_account_name`
+    - `blobstore_storage_access_key`

 ### Using Google Cloud Platform's Blobstore